 Morgan City storm surge plan proves to be successful

-MORGAN CITY - The citizens of Morgan City learned from experience how to prepare for an incoming hurricane.
+MORGAN CITY - The citizens of Morgan City learned from experience preparing for yet another hurricane.

-A little over a year after Barry left most residents without power for three days, Mayor "Boo" Grizzaffi reports they had little to no problems with Laura.
+A little over a year after Barry, most residents were left without power for three days.
+Mayor "Boo" Grizzaffi reports they had little to no problems this time with Hurricane Laura.

 "We had some 30 to 39-mile-an-hour winds.
 Not much rain.
-We've got a river rising right now but well within our capabilities. the little bit of power outage we had south of the railroad tracks went out around 7 this morning.
-They went back on at 8:12.
+We've got a river rising right now but well within our capabilities.
+The little bit of power outage we had south of the railroad tracks went out around seven this morning.
+They went back on at 8:12 a.m.
 Then, of course, we got some isolated issues.
 One house here.
-One house there," said Grizzaffi.
+One house there," Grizzaffi said.

-One outage was caused when a power transformer blew up as the winds picked up.
+A power transformer blew as the winds picked up in speed causing the first major power outage.
 Debris was limited to a couple of downed trees and branches.

-There were no major damages reported for any houses.
+As far as major damages and flooding goes, residents citywide have not reported any major issues following the storm.

 "We knew it wouldn't be a big rain event.
-You've got to give me a big old surge to get me worried," said Grizzaffi.
+You've got to give me a big old surge to get me worried," Grizzaffi said.

 Damages to some coastal areas are still being reported.

-"We've got some St. Mary Parish areas that were low lying...that will see some damage.
+"We've got some St. Mary Parish areas that were low lying.
+That will see some damage.
 I haven't gotten any reports on it.
-But for my responsibility here in Morgan City, it just didn't come and we're grateful for that," said Grizzaffi.
+But for my responsibility here in Morgan City, it just didn't come and we're grateful for that," Grizzaffi said.

 More News